Are Your Trade Show Giveaways Creating a Brand Disconnect?

 Contact us for a free 15 minute branded giveaways consultation.or email sales at PROMOrx dot com

 Author: Vickie MacFadden, the PROMOrx.com owner.
-I'm a tell it like it is Southerner who loves apple butter (when there's enough cinnamon), red convertibles and the color purple.
-I'm into details which is a huge asset in the promotional products business!
+I'm a tell it like it is Southerner who loves apple butter (when there's enough cinnamon), Tesla and SpaceX and the color purple.
+I'm into details which is a huge asset when assisting your company in finding the perfect company swag!